 There are 177 canals in the city.
 The S-shaped canal, the biggest one, is called the ‘Grand Canal’ and divides the main island into two halves.
 Indeed all the front doors of the houses face the canals because they are the main mode of transportation.

-The Murano and Burano Islands a wonder in themselves with renaissance architecture, colourful houses, native glass-works and more.
+The Murano and Burano Islands a wonder in themselves with renaissance architecture, colorful houses, native glass-works and more.

 The Unexplained Ca’Dario Mysteries